 How Condensing Furnaces Work

-A condensing furnace is a kind of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
-This reduces the amount of energy wasted, increases energy efficiency and lowers CO2 emissions.
+A condensing furnace is a kind of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
+This limits the amount of energy wasted, enhances energy efficiency and lowers CO2 emissions.
 It also requires less natural gas to create the same volume of heat when comparing one to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The life span of a condensing furnace is dependent on the brand, model and other factors.
-Usually, a condensing furnace should last between 10-20 years with sufficient maintenance and regular service.
+The life span of a condensing furnace will depend on the brand, model and other factors.
+Usually, a condensing furnace will last between 10-20 years with sufficient maintenance and regular service.
 If your heating system doesn’t have regular furnace maintenance, the unit may struggle to perform as well, ultimately failing earlier than anticipated.

 Why Condensing Furnaces Cost More

-Typically, condensing furnaces type of system is a lot more efficient than conventional furnaces, as it only utilizes the minimum amount of energy needed to heat your home, resulting in more savings on your utility bill.
+For the most part, condensing furnaces enhanced precision is significantly more efficient than traditional furnaces, as it only uses the minimum amount of energy necessary to heat your home, which subsequently saves money on your utility bills.

-A variable-speed furnace doesn’t need to stay on all the time.
-Instead, it runs at different speeds according to the temperature in your home as well as the amount of energy it needs to reach that temperature.
+A variable-speed furnace doesn’t operate all the time.
+Rather, it runs at different speeds according to the temperature in your Mankato area home as well as the amount of energy it requires to reach that temperature.

-When sufficient energy is necessary to maintain your desired temperature level, the furnace will increase to a higher speed to manage the higher demand.
-Doing this will ensure more efficient heating in your home while also providing quieter operation.
+When sufficient energy is required to maintain your desired temperature level, the furnace will switch to a higher speed to manage the higher demand.
+This allows for more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces